sajalverma17/GitBranchDiffer/README.md

 ```txt
 git pull --recurse-submodule origin master
 ```
+### Run

+If you want to run and debug the extension in VS2019, set `GitBranchDiffer2019` as the Startup Project.
+For VS2022, choose the `GitBranchDiffer` project.
+A common issue I face everytime I run the plugin in debug mode (Experimental Instance of VS) after freshly cloning it on my disk is the [TypeInitializationException](https://stackoverflow.com/questions/59926253/libgit2sharp-dllnotfoundexception-unable-to-load-dll-git2-106a5f2) from the `LibGit2Sharp` dependency.
+If you run into this, try again after deleting the `Extensions` folder found under this directory: `%LocalAppData%\Microsoft\VisualStudio\16.0_XXXXXXXXExp`.
+If you are debugging Experimental Instance of VS2022, the path would be `%LocalAppData%\Microsoft\VisualStudio\17.0_XXXXXXXXExp`.

 ## Roadmap
 * Currently, GitBranchDiffer is not supported on versions older than Visual Studio 2019 (highly reducing the target audience of the plugin).
 This is mostly because I do not have the ability to test on older versions, and no experience developing Visual Studio plug-ins prior to this.
 Any contributions in this direction are highly appreciated!